PARC-Robotics/documentation-2024/docs/getting-started-tutorials/getting-started-with-ros.md

 <!-- cd ~/ros2_ws/src/parc_solutions -->
 <!-- ``` -->

-First navigate to the source folder in your workspace:
+First navigate to the source folder in your workspace,
 ```shell
 cd ~/ros2_ws/src
 ```